cemcelikgh/binary-search-tree/README.md

   3
 ```

-insert=0, 7'nin solunda, 5'in solunda, 1'in solunda bulunur
+insert: 0; 7'nin soluna, 5'in soluna, 1'in soluna yerleştirilir

 ```
       7